theDavidBarton/puppeteer-daily-menu-scraper/README.md

 ### Environment variables

-Create your own API key and put in a file `app.env` (gitignored) in the root folder.
+Create your own OCR API key and put in a file `app.env` (gitignored) in the root folder.
 Store the webhooks urls for slack per environment.

 ```shell_session
 # create your API key here: https://ocr.space/ocrapi#free